Thomas-Webber/elasticshow/README.md

 Feel free to fork and contribute, here are the features goals and improvements to do:

 ### Features:
-- i18n
+- fix help page
+- production build and Dockerfile
 - refresh DataBrowser when multiple indexes in config
-- production build and Dockerfile

 ### Improvements: